lcx366/STARQUERY/README.md

 ### Read the h5-formatted Hash File

-Once the hash file is generated, you can load and access the stored data for efficient star pattern recognition.
+Once the hash file is generated, you can load and access the stored data for efficient blind star pattern recognition.

 ```python
 >>> # Path to the hash file